4 Reasons Organizations Struggle with IAM Compliance and 5 Ways Automation Can Help

 - Context for user access needs

 At its core, compliance requires documentation.
-As part of creating identity-based IAM policies, you need to define business-relevant key performance indicators (KPIs) and document your overarching IAM program.
-As such, IAM policies need to incorporate:
+To create identity-based IAM policies, you need to define business-relevant Key Performance Indicators (KPIs), Key Risk Indicators (KRIs), and document your overarching IAM program.

 - Business-driven metrics

 - Audit process requirements

 - Suggested documentation for proving governance and the prescriptive nature of PCI-DSS give a glimpse into the scope of controls to consider.